mmarciesky/PFAS_Database/README.md

 # PFAS Quantum Chemistry Benchmark Database

 This repository contains curated quantum chemistry datasets for benchmarking **bond dissociation energies (BDEs)** and related properties of per- and polyfluoroalkyl substances (PFAS).
 The data is organized by **gas-phase and water-phase**, and includes both **protonated (neutral)** and **deprotonated (anion)** species across a wide range of computational methods.
+Please note that all properties are reported in Hartree.
 Properties include:
-- Dipole moments
+- Dipole moments (Debye)
-- XYZ coordinates
+- XYZ coordinates (Angstroms)
 - Vibrational frequencies
-- Electron affinity (vertical and adiabatic)
+- *Electron affinity (vertical and adiabatic) (Hartree)
-- Ionization potential (vertical and adiabatic)
+- *Ionization potential (vertical and adiabatic) (Hartree)
 - Enthalpy corrections using the quasi-rigid-rotor-harmonic oscillator (quasi-RRHO) approximation
-- Entropy (raw from ORCA/Gaussian output files)
+- **Entropy (raw from ORCA/Gaussian output files)
-- Gibbs Free Energy (raw from ORCA/Gaussian output files)
+- **Gibbs Free Energy (Hartree)
-- Bond dissociation enthalpies
-Bond dissociation enethalpies can be found manually or with the helper script below.
+* Please note that EA and IP adiabatic are calculated via electronic energry and ZPE in Neutral_BM and Anion_BM.
+All other releases they are calcualted from the full Gibbs Free Energy.
+* * The Entropy and Gibbs Free Energy in Neutral_BM and Anion_BM are taken from ORCA/Gaussian outputs.
+All otehr releases they are calcualted using the vibrqational frequencies quasi-Rigid Rotor Harmonic Oscillator.

 ---